felix-hilden/pyfactor/docs/src/index.rst

 *Pyfactor* is fundamentally a command line tool.
 However, the functionality is also exposed for use in code.
-See :ref:`reference` for more information.
+See :ref:`reference` for CLI help and more information.

 Motivation
 ==========